-Every year, the City assessors capture the conditions of Edmonton’s real estate market as of July 1.
+Every year, the City assessors capture the market conditions of Edmonton’s real estate market as of July 1.
 Then, they review and analyze the data received throughout the year from different sources to establish most probable value your property would have sold for on the open market.

 City assessors use similar criteria that property appraisers and real estate agents use when pricing a home for sale.
 For example: